Top 10 Handmade Artisan Papers Brands

 Fedrigoni S.p.A.

-Strengths: Unmatched 760-year heritage and brand prestige; comprehensive product range from traditional handmade to state-of-the-art digital media; strong vertical integration within Fedrigoni Group; massive global distribution network covering 130+ countries; continuous R&D investment in sustainable and innovative paper solutions.
+Strengths: 760-year heritage: Unmatched 760-year heritage and brand prestige recognized globally as the oldest paper mill; comprehensive product range: comprehensive product range spanning traditional handmade to state-of-the-art digital media; strong vertical integration: strong vertical integration within Fedrigoni Group with €2.076B group revenue backing; massive global distribution: massive global distribution network covering 130+ countries; continuous R&D investment: continuous R&D investment in sustainable and innovative paper solutions; multiple international certifications: multiple international certifications including FSC and ISO 14001; trusted by royalty and institutions: used by royalty, professional artists, and leading institutions worldwide.

 Brand